 5. Remove from the heat, adjust the seasoning if needed and stir in the roasted sweet potato cubes.

-6. Once the dhal is cooked fry the halloumi in a non-stick pan in 1 tablespoon of oil until lightly browned turning often (this should take about 4 minutes).
+6. Once the dahl is cooked fry the halloumi in a non-stick pan in 1 tablespoon of oil until lightly browned turning often (this should take about 4 minutes).
 Remove from the heat and coat in the mango chutney.
 Meanwhile lightly toast the naan (in a toaster, oven or dry toast in a pan) or microwave until warm.

 Serving suggestions